-Council aims to operate within a set of conservative guide-posts to ensure we are financially sustainable in the short, medium and long term.
-As part of our financial strategy, we have adopted seven (7) key financial performance Indicators to guide our financial health.
-In addition to the financial Indicators, we have the above three (3) sustainability indicators that have been set by the Department of Local Government, Community Recovery and Resilience to help monitor the long-term sustainability of all Councils across Queensland.
-Throughout corrective action as required.
+Council aims to operate within a set of conservative guide-posts to ersure we are financially sustainable in the short, medium and long term.
+As part of our financial strategy, we have adopted seven (7) key financial performance indicators to guide our financial health.
+In addition to the financial inters to guide-posts to ersure we are financially sustainable in the short, medium and long term.
+As part of our financial strategy, we have the adopted seven (7) key financial performance indicators to guide our financial health.
+In addition to the financial indicators, we have the adove three (3) sustainability indicators that have been set by the Department of Local Government, Community Recovery and Resilience to help monitor the long-term sustainability of all Councils across Queensland.
+Throughout the financial year, these indicators are calculated and reported on monthy at Council meetings, as part of a full sute of financial reports.
+Should there be any deviation outside these parameters, the executive management and Council meetings, as part of a full sute of financial reports.
+Should there be any deviation outside these parameters, the executive management and may take corrective action as required.